-SUPPLIES: A scientific calculator with e^x and $\ln x$ is required.
+- CALCULATOR: A scientific calculator is required but may be limited on some exams.
 You are NOT allowed to use an Ipod application or a cell phone as your calculator.
-If your calculator is able to store material, no notes, formulas, or any information can be stored in the calculator.
+If your calculator is able to store material, no notes, formulas, programs, or any information can be stored in the calculator.
 If you violate this condition, you will receive a zero on the exam.
-The instructor has the right to inspect any calculator during an exam.
 In addition, a large number of handouts will be given in this course.
-A 3-ring binder is the easiest way to accommodate the handouts that will be distributed throughout the semester.
+A 3-ring binder is the easiest way to accommodate the handouts that will be distributed throughout the semester. - PREREQUISITES: Students should have appropriate placement scores or have a minimum C grade in MATH 11010 before taking this class.
+You should be well versed in working with polynomial and rational expressions, roots and radicals, and solving equations and inequalities.
+You should also have a working knowledge of functions and their graphs, including the concepts of domain and range. - COURSE OBJECTIVES: Chapters 1-14 (some sections will be skipped): trigonometric functions and their graphs, trigonometric identities and equations, inverse trigonometric functions, and the solution of triangles.